 In addition to private sessions, I offer small group reformer classes.
 Groups are limited to just four persons per class.
 Putting clients together who are at similar levels of competence, I aim to achieve a great workout for everyone.

-As a victim of two severe car crashes, I learned the marvelous value of Pilates during my recovery from multiple surgeries.
+As a victim of three severe car crashes, I learned the marvelous value of Pilates during my recovery from multiple surgeries.
 I worked postoperatively with my physical therapists to incorporate Pilates into my rehabilitation.
 My dramatic recoveries propelled me into further studies in anatomy and physical therapy.
-These studies greatly enriched my teaching and attracted many medical clients to my practice.
+These studies greatly enriched my teaching and attracted many clients with specific medical conditions to my practice.

-My favorite movement teachers have included dancers Maria Tallchief and Jillian Hessel, as well as John Geary, Maria Leone, Kathy Grant, Marie Jose Blom, Eric Franklin, Madeleine Black, Leslie Frank, Mari Winsor, Mary Bowen and many others.
-My most recent certification (good through 2020) ) is with the international Pilates Method Alliance.
-Previous certifications included the Physical Mind Institute of NYC, among others.
-I also enjoyed working some years teaching Stott Pilates and studying in different studios to learn therapeutic techniques.
-Learning Pilates medical adaptations as a specialty expanded my knowledge of teaching clients with diseases and injuries and it helped my understanding of clients who are runners or who play sports such as tennis and golf.
+My favorite movement teachers have included dancers Maria Tallchief and Jillian Hessel, as well as John Geary, Maria Leone, Kathy Grant, Marie Jose Blom, Eric Franklin, Madeleine Black, Leslie Frank, Mari Winsor, Mary Bowen, Karen Clippinger and many others.
+My most recent certification is with the international Pilates Method Alliance.
+Previous trainings included the Physical Mind Institute of NYC, Stott Pilates, and Long Beach Dance Conditioning, as well as others.
+I also enjoyed working and studying in different studios to learn therapeutic techniques.
+Learning Pilates medical adaptations as a specialty expanded my knowledge of teaching clients with diseases and injuries and it helped my understanding of clients who are athletes or who feel they are in some way physical disabled.
 I am fascinated by and passionate about Pilates, I continue training in different aspects of Pilates every year.
 During the last two years, I completed my certifications in teaching Pilates for ALS, Cerebral Palsy, and Multiple Sclerosis.
-I have also begun accepting individual clients with Down’s Syndrome and Aspberger Syndrome.
+I have also begun accepting individual clients on the autism spectrum.
 Occasionally I still serve as a body model at various Pilates events and conferences.
 I am fully certified by the Pilates Method Alliance (PMA-CPT).